 - etc …

-A full WordPress maintenance routine looks like this …
+A proper WordPress maintenance routine looks like this …

-(Maintaining your WordPress website or blog regularly backed up and up-to-date is vitally important for WordPress security.
-Image source: WPTrainMe.com)
+(Maintaining your WordPress web site regularly backed up and up-to-date is vitally important for WordPress security.
+Screenshot: WPTrainMe.com)

-Again, we cannot stress enough how vitally important maintaining your WP website or blog backed up and updated is.
+Again, we cannot stress enough how vitally important maintaining your WordPress installation completely backed up and up-to-date is.
 WordPress maintenance is not hard or time-consuming, but it must be done to ensure the security of your website or blog.
-If you do not want to learn how to do WordPress site maintenance yourself, pay a professional to do it but make sure it gets done.
-Backing up your site is the next most important thing you should do after making sure that you are still breathing!
+If you don’t want to learn how to do WP site maintenance yourself, pay someone to do it but make sure this gets done.
+Backing up your site is the second most important thing you should do after making sure that you are still breathing!

-If you don’t want to back up your site manually, there are many WordPress plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your backup process here: Backup, Clone And Protect Your WP Web Sites With Backup Creator WordPress Plugin
+If you don’t want to back up your site manually, there are many plugins you can use.
+Learn about a WordPress backup plugin that can fully automate your site backups here: Back Up, Clone & Keep Your WP Sites Protected With Backup Creator WP Plugin

 Security Measure #3 – Do Not Use “Admin” As A Username

-The mass brute-force botnet attack on WordPress sites was mostly an attempt to compromise website administrator panels by exploiting sites with “admin” as the username.
+The mass brute-force botnet attack on WordPress is mostly an attempt to compromise website admin panels and gain access to the site by exploiting sites that used “admin” as their account name.

-For website security reasons, don’t set up WordPress sites with the username “admin”.
-This is the first area hackers will test.
-If your blog’s username is admin, then change it immediately.
+For reasons of website security, avoid installing WordPress sites with the username admin.
+This is the first thing hackers will test.
+If your site’s user name is “admin”, change it immediately.

-For a step-by-step tutorial created especially for WP admin users on how to change your login username, go here: How To Change Your WordPress User Name From Admin To A Different Username
+We have created a simple step-by-step tutorial on how to change your login username here: How To Change Your WordPress User Name From Admin To A More Secure User Name

 Security Measure #4 – Use A Strong Password

-A “brute force” attack occurs when a malicious script persistently tries to guess the right combination of password and username characters that will unlock your site.
+A “brute force” attack occurs when a malicious script continually and persistently hits a login or password field with different character strings in an attempt to guess the right login combination that will give the hacker entry to your website.

-Unless some measure is put into place to prevent the brute-force attack (see further below for a couple of effective suggestions for doing this), the “bot” will just keep attacking your site until it eventually gets access.
+Unless some measure is put into place to stop the brute-force attack (see further below for a couple of effective suggestions for doing this), the “bot” will just keep attacking your site until it eventually breaks into your admin area.

-Weak passwords, therefore, make really easy targets for bot attacks.
-Make sure that you change your password to a string that is at least 8 or 9 characters long, and that includes upper and lowercase letters, and add a few “special” characters (^%$#&@*).
+Passwords that are easy to guess, therefore, become very easy targets for botnets.
+Make sure that you change your password combination to something that contains at least eight characters long, with both upper and lowercase letters, and add a few “special” characters (^%$#&@*).

-If you have trouble coming up with strong passwords or are reluctant to set up different passwords for all your online logins, then use a password management program like Roboform …
+If you have trouble coming up with strong passwords or are reluctant to set up different passwords for all your online logins, then use a password software tool like Roboform …

-(Roboform is a password program that lets you generate different strong passwords)
+(Roboform is a password management tool that lets you create strong login passwords)

-For a simple tutorial created especially for WP admin users on how to change your admin password, go here: What To Do If You Need To Change Your Password In WordPress
+We have created a step-by-step tutorial created especially for WordPress admin users that shows you how to change your admin password here: Changing Your Password In WordPress

-If hackers break into your website, they will typically try to access the wp-config.php file, because this is the file that contains your database information, security keys, etc. Getting access to this information would allow a hacker to change anything in your database, create a user account, upload files and take control of your site.
+If hackers break into your site, they will normally look for the wp-config.php file, because this file contains important information about your site’s database, security keys, etc. Getting access to this information would allow them to change anything in your database, create a user account, upload files and take control of your site.

-To protect your WordPress site from being attacked and even being used as part of a bot net, therefore, you must prevent people from being able to easily view your wp-config.php file.
+In order to protect your WordPress site from attacks and even being used as part of a bot net, therefore, you must prevent your wp-config.php file from being easily accessed.
 This requires knowing how to edit database information, move files around in your server and changing access permissions.